Simultaneous Speech-to-Speech Translation Without Aligned Data: Related Work

 \subsection{Self-improvement of real-time translation systems}

 \looseness=-1

 RL methods to improve simultaneous translation systems were first explored in the context of text translation.
 Some works used preference-based approaches~\cite{simulpl} with preferences established in the context of simultaneous ST by prompting a text LLM while others applied online reinforcement procedures~\cite{simulpl, seqpo_simt} with sequence-level rewards as a combination of translation quality and latency metrics.
 Because they lack sub-sentence granularity in their preference or reward signals, it is difficult for these methods to find an appropriate balance between translation quality and latency during the RL process.
 More recently, Seed LiveInterpret 2.0~\cite{seed_liveinterpret_2} applied PPO~\cite{ppo} with a combination of intermediate evaluations of the generated sequences (\textit{process rewards}) and overall evaluation of the translation (\textit{outcome rewards}).
 Starting from a base supervised ST model trained with chunk-level alignment and finetuned on high-quality human interpretation data, they managed to strictly improve the quality/latency trade-off through RL.
-However, due to complex interactions between the numerous rewards they introduced, they encountered stability issues, reward hacking and had to rely on two different stages of RL training, using only outcome rewards at first before adding process rewards.
-On the other hand, \ours{} uses a single and straightforward reward system based on BLEU score~\cite{bleu} coupled with GRPO~\cite{grpo} without KL regularization as previously done by~\citet{magistral} to reduce memory requirements during training.
+However, they combine multiple quality and latency measures to compute their reward thus introducing hyperparameters that are difficult to tune in practice.
+Because of complex interactions between the different reward components, they encountered training instability, reward hacking and had to rely on two different stages of RL training, using only outcome rewards at first before adding process rewards.
+On the other hand, \ours{} uses a single and straightforward reward system that unifies the translation quality and latency criteria into a single reward derived from BLEU~\cite{bleu} scores only.
+Reinforcement learning is performed using GRPO~\cite{grpo} without KL regularization as previously done by~\citet{magistral} to reduce memory requirements during training.
 Most importantly, it does not rely on any human interpretation or annotated data to finetune the model before reinforcement.
-On multilingual simultaneous ST tasks, \ours{} achieves state-of-the-art translation quality, latency, naturalness and speaker identity preservation. \ours{} is even able to adapt to a new input language after a light finetuning.
+On multilingual simultaneous ST tasks, \ours{} achieves state-of-the-art translation quality, translation latency, naturalness and speaker identity preservation. \ours{} is even able to adapt to a new input language after a light finetuning.